janikvonrotz/awesome-powershell/readme.md

 * [Secrets of PowerShell Remoting](https://leanpub.com/s/DQLESXQ69TlVFQ9ogjrFLw.pdf) - On all things remoting.
 Workflow, fan-out, etc.
 * [PowerShell Notes for Professionals](https://goalkicker.com/PowerShellBook/PowerShellNotesForProfessionals.pdf) - Compilation of notes and snippets.
 * [PowerShell for SysAdmins: Workflow Automation Made Easy](https://nostarch.com/powershellsysadmins) - Learn how to manage and automate your desktop and server environments.
+* [Practical Automation with PowerShell](https://www.manning.com/books/practical-automation-with-powershell) - Learn how to build, organize, and share useful automations with PowerShell.

 ## Build Tools